 • To protect your warranty: Many window manufacturers and installers offer warranties on their products and services.
 However, these warranties may be invalid if you don’t obtain a Certificate of Compliance.

-Why are Building Regulations important?
+Why Are Building Regulations Important?

 U-value is a measure of how much heat is lost through a material.
 The lower the U-value, the better the insulation and the less heat is lost.
 New and replacement windows must have a low U-value to comply with Building Regulations.
+Improving your windows’ thermal performance directly reduces your energy bills and carbon footprint.

-Safety glazing
+Safety Glazing

 Ventilation

 Ventilation is important to remove stale air and moisture from your home.
 New and replacement windows must provide adequate ventilation to comply with Building Regulations.
+Poor ventilation leads to damp, mould, and poor indoor air quality — all of which affect your health and your property’s condition.

 Fire Safety